superna9999/pyfdt/README.md

 ## pyfdt : Python Flattened Device Tree Manipulation ##
 ----------
-The pyfdt library is aimed to facilitate manipulation of the device tree in ordre to parse it and output in various formats.
+The pyfdt library is aimed to facilitate manipulation of the flattened device tree in order to parse it and generate output in various formats.

+It is highly based on fdtdump for the dtc compiler package.

-Device Tree Blob (.dtb) input is actually the only input format accepted, but either DTB or Device Tree Structure (text .dts) is available.
+Device Tree Blob (.dtb) input is actually the only input format accepted, but either Device Tree Blob (DTB) or Device Tree Structure (text DTS) is available.

-The libraries is aimed to add the following features :
+The library future is to add the following features :

  - Node manipulation (list, delete attributes)
  - Attributes manipulation
  - Tree walkthrought
  - Device Tree path resolution

-No DTS parser/compiler is event considered since "dtc" is the official compiler, but i'm open to any compiler implementation over pyftd...
+No DTS parser/compiler is event considered since "dtc" is the official compiler, but i'm open to any compiler implementation over pyfdt...

 Typical usage is :